Employer of Record vs Staffing Agency: Key Differences 2025

 TL;DR

-• Employer of Record (EOR) acts as legal employer handling all compliance, payroll, and benefits for permanent roles, enabling international hiring without local entities.
+• An Employer of Record (EOR) acts as the legal employer, handling compliance, payroll, and benefits for permanent roles, enabling global hiring without the need for local entities.

-• Staffing Agency connects employers with temporary/contract workers, managing basic recruitment and payroll but transferring employment risks to the client.
+• A Staffing Agency connects employers with temporary or contract workers, manages recruitment and payroll, but shifts employment risks to the client.

-• When selecting a provider, prioritize proven track record, compliance expertise, transparent pricing, and responsive support for successful workforce management.
+• When choosing a provider, prioritize a proven track record, compliance expertise, transparent pricing, and responsive support for seamless workforce management.

 Need help with your global expansion?
 Contact us today!